MacroTechKai/Bank-Account-Fraud/README.md

 12. For stability, I changed seed to 10, 500, 5000 to check the change of the metrics’ results.

 All python codes are in Code folder.

+Please feel free to request the full and updated version of the report by sending your inquiry to my email address: k10lu@torontomu.ca.
+I encourage open communication, and I am here to assist with any information or queries you may have.
+Your engagement is greatly appreciated.